Phone-GWP-group

 Foam inserts can have a significant impact on your business - from preventing damage to reducing wasted time on site and more

 What about your customers receiving faulty items?
-What about the admin of rectifying this?
+What about the admin rectifying this?
 The cost of replacements?
-The cost of the written off items that cannot be repaired or resold?
+What is the price of the written-off items that cannot be repaired or resold?

 What about the cost to your business of their complaints, reluctance to place their repeat business with you and the damage to your reputation?

-This is why effective transit protection – and the use of protective foam inserts – can have such a large impact on your business.
+This is why adequate transit protection and the use of protective foam inserts can have such a significant impact on your business.

-You have received consumer items such as TVs or kitchen equipment that comes with foam protectors attached (usually manufactured from foams such as Stratocell or Ethafoam).
+You have received consumer items, such as TVs or kitchen equipment, that come with foam protectors attached (usually made from foams such as Stratocell or Ethafoam).

-However, at the other end of the scale, you have high-performance foams – those that can be designed and engineered to have precisely tailored levels of cushioning protection.
+However, at the other end of the scale, you have high-performance foams, which can be designed and engineered to offer precisely tailored levels of cushioning protection.

-These foam inserts – usually manufactured from Plastazote® polyethylene foam – are what is needed if you are shipping (or indeed transporting in any way) high-value products, specialist kit and highly calibrated or delicate equipment.
+These foam inserts, usually manufactured from Plastazote polyethylene foam, are what is required if you are shipping (or indeed transporting in any way) high-value products, specialist kits, or highly calibrated and delicate equipment.

-Combined with a suitable protective case to protect from water ingress, dust, rough handling, impact etc., it can be the difference between your items arriving intact at your customer – or your field staff – or being damaged.
+Combined with a suitable protective case to protect against water ingress, dust, rough handling, impact, etc., it can be the difference between your items arriving intact to your customer or to your field staff, or being damaged along the way.

 Protective foam inserts